 - As part of our practice involving charitable giving, we advise both individuals and charities on issues relating to making gifts for use in other countries.

-- Issues include tax requirements to make gifts deductible for income and estate and gift tax purposes as well as compliance with the PATRIOT Act and other laws relating to money laundering and terrorist financing.
+- We advise about tax requirements to make gifts deductible for income and estate and gift tax purposes as well as compliance with the PATRIOT Act and other laws relating to money laundering and terrorist financing.

 - We help U.S. citizens and residents (current and prospective) to understand their U.S. tax compliance obligations.